federicobetti99/CLA_project/README.md

 ## Repository description
 - `code` - Implementation of the experiments
   - `utils` - Subfolder with utilities functions
+  - `lanczos_mc.m` - Main script for Lanczos MC estimator
+  - `lanczos.m` - Main script for Lanczos estimator
+  - `mc.m` - Main script for MC estimator
   - `main.m` - Main script to run all the experiments
 - `figures` - Plots of the obtained results
-- `matrices` - Folder containing the nos3 matrix in .mat format
+- `matrices` - Folder containing the matrices used in the experiments in `.mat` format

 ## Reproducibility of the results
 We provide a unique Matlab script `main.m` to reproduce the results shown in the report.
 The latter produces the plots presented in the report in the same order as they appear in the latter.